Are You a Leader or Manager?May 26, 2022 2022-08-25 14:26

 What’s the Difference Between a Leader and a Manager?

-As a business coach I am often asked what the differences between a leader and a manager are.
+As a business coach, I am often asked what the differences are between a leader and a manager.

-Some would say that leaders have people follow them while managers have people who work for them.
-Others might say that the biggest difference is the way in which leaders and managers motivate the people who work or follow them.
+Some say leaders have people follow them, while managers have people who work for them.
+Others say the biggest difference is the way leaders and managers motivate the people who work or follow them.